Digital Society

 Technology and Inequality

-Find out moreOur first set of major activities in our Digital Society theme focus on technology and inequality.
+Find out moreOur first set of major activities in our Digital Society theme focused on technology and inequality.
 In early 2022, the Government Office for Science asked the British Academy to conduct a project on the topic of technology and inequality to improve our understanding of how government can play a key role in supporting access to, uptake of, and investment in technologies that can be critical to delivering broad public objectives, in a way that ensure inequalities do not become entrenched.